 - Special reduced rates for purchase of excellent annual Astronomical Almanacs of what is in the night sky throughout the year, planispheres and other astronomical materials.
 These are aimed from beginners to advanced amateurs.

-- Privileged information about forthcoming astronomical phenomena and events.
+- Privileged information about forthcoming astronomical phenomena and events and citizen science projects.

 - Access to the Society's laser telescope collimator and CCD camera eyepiece.